romankolpak/romankolpak.github.io/_posts/2021-10-24-clean-architecture-misunderstands-microservices.md

 date:   2021-10-24 22:30:31 +0200
 categories: microservices
 ---
 In the Chapter 27 "Services: Great and Small" in his ["Clean Archicture" book](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) Robert Martin criticizes the service architectures (aka microservices) in a way that seemed very bizzare to me.
 He "challenges the orthodoxy" by tellings us that the supposed benefits of microservices, such as independent deployment and development, are fallacies and in reality services are coupled and can not be independently developed and deployed.
 He argues that services can be coupled by using shared resources and data and... that's it.
-This is all the argumentation he uses to call the independent deployment and development of service architecture falacies.
+This is all the argumentation he uses to call the independent deployment and development of service architecture fallacies.
 Services can be coupled by sharing resources, thus the whole idea of the service architecture must be a mistake.

 It's not hard to pick this logic apart, since obviously you don't have to have services which use the same data or same resources -- it all depends on how you architect the system (the very topic the book is trying to help do cleanly!).